tephyr/simpleshelf/docs/security.rst

   - find the ``couch_httpd_auth`` section
   - find the ``require_valid_user`` option
   - if not already set to "true", double-click the value & set it to ``true``

+5. To force basic authentication (currently the only way to allow a login without having an external page), set ``httpd.WWW-Authenticate`` to ``Basic realm="CouchDB"`` (the realm name does not matter, as long as it exists).

 Database security
 +++++++++++++++++